Diego Restrepo: U.S. Open Cup

 Restrepo has had much success in the Lamar Hunt U.S. Open Cup throughout his career.
-In 2013, he helped the Tampa Bay Rowdies knock out Seattle Sounders FC, saving an Obafemi Martins penalty kick in the 84th minute to preserve the 1-0 result.
-In 2015, Restrepo helped the Charlotte Independence attain their first win versus a higher division opponent, coming on in the 40th minute to preserve the shutout and 1-0 victory versus the NASL's Carolina Railhawks.
+In 2013, he helped the Tampa Bay Rowdies knock out Seattle Sounders FC, saving an Obafemi Martins penalty kick in the 84th minute to preserve the 1–0 result.
+In 2015, Restrepo helped the Charlotte Independence attain their first win versus a higher division opponent, coming on in the 40th minute to preserve the shutout and 1–0 victory versus the NASL's Carolina Railhawks.

 In 2016, Restrepo was the star of the Fort Lauderdale Strikers run to the Open Cup's final 8.
 He tallied a shutout and stopped 3 penalty kicks during the shootout win vs. the Richmond Kickers, earning U.S. Open Cup player of the round.
 In the round of 36, he held D.C.
 United scoreless during 120 minutes of play, and stopped a penalty kick during the shootout, helping the Strikers advance to the round of 16.
-Restrepo was also a key performer in the Strikers 2-1 win vs. Orlando City SC making several vital saves in the match, and earning a reputation as an "MLS killer" in the tournament.
+Restrepo was also a key performer in the Strikers 2–1 win vs. Orlando City SC making several vital saves in the match, and earning a reputation as an "MLS killer" in the tournament.
 For his impressive performances in the 2016 Tournament, Restrepo was the "U.S. Open Cup Lower Division Player of the Tournament".

 International

 Despite being born in Venezuela, Restrepo has represented the United States at the youth level.
-He is a graduate of the USA U-17 Residency Program.
-In 2005, he was a member of the USA U-17 World Cup squad that participated in the 2005 Youth World Cup in Peru.
-He has also been a member of the USA U-20 National Team.
+He is a graduate of the U.S. U-17 Residency Program.
+In 2005, he was a member of the U.S. U-17 World Cup squad that participated in the 2005 Youth World Cup in Peru.
+He has also been a member of the U.S. U-20 National Team.

+Coaching career

+Restrepo started his club coaching career in 2020 as the academy goalkeeping coach for Major League Soccer side Austin FC.
+After his time in Austin, he was hired as the Head of Goalkeeping for D.C.
+United, another MLS club.
+On December 14, 2023, Restrepo was announced as Head of Goalkeeper for Bay FC of the National Women's Soccer League.
+He was reunited with general manager Lucy Rushton, who worked in the same position while Restrepo was at D.C.
+United.